Sport: History

 Artifacts and structures suggest sport in China as early as 2000 BC.
 Gymnastics appears to have been popular in China's ancient past.
 Monuments to the Pharaohs indicate that a number of sports, including swimming and fishing, were well-developed and regulated several thousands of years ago in ancient Egypt.
 Other Egyptian sports included javelin throwing, high jump, and wrestling.
 Ancient Persian sports such as the traditional Iranian martial art of Zoorkhaneh had a close connection to warfare skills.
 Among other sports that originated in ancient Persia are polo and jousting.
-The traditional South Asian sport of kabaddi has been played for thousands of years, potentially as a preparation for hunting.
+Various traditional games of India such as Kho kho and Kabbadi have been played for thousands of years.
+The kabaddi was played potentially as a preparation for hunting.

 A wide range of sports were already established by the time of Ancient Greece and the military culture and the development of sport in Greece influenced one another considerably.
 Sport became such a prominent part of their culture that the Greeks created the Olympic Games, which in ancient times were held every four years in a small village in the Peloponnesus called Olympia.

 Sports have been increasingly organised and regulated from the time of the ancient Olympics up to the present century.
 Industrialisation has brought motorised transportation and increased leisure time, letting people attend and follow spectator sports and participate in athletic activities.
 These trends continued with the advent of mass media and global communication.
 Professionalism became prevalent, further adding to the increase in sport's popularity, as sports fans followed the exploits of professional athletes – all while enjoying the exercise and competition associated with amateur participation in sports.
 Since the turn of the 21st century, there has been increasing debate about whether transgender sports people should be able to participate in sport events that conform with their post-transition gender identity.

 Fair play

 Sportsmanship

 Sportsmanship is an attitude that strives for fair play, courtesy toward teammates and opponents, ethical behaviour and integrity, and grace in victory or defeat.

 Sportsmanship expresses an aspiration or ethos that the activity will be enjoyed for its own sake.
-The well-known sentiment by sports journalist Grantland Rice, that it's "not that you won or lost but how you played the game", and the modern Olympic creed expressed by its founder Pierre de Coubertin: "The most important thing... is not winning but taking part" are typical expressions of this sentiment.
+The well-known sentiment by sports journalist Grantland Rice, that it is "it's not whether you win or lose, but how you play the game," and the modern Olympic creed expressed by its founder Pierre de Coubertin: "The most important thing in the Olympic Games is not to win but to take part," are typical expressions of this sentiment.

 Cheating

-Key principles of sport include that the result should not be predetermined, and that both sides should have equal opportunity to win.
-Rules are in place to ensure fair play, but participants can break these rules in order to gain advantage.
+Key principles of sport include that the result should not be predetermined, and all participants must have an equal opportunity to win.
+Rules and regulations are established by governing bodies to ensure fair play and integrity.
+However, participants sometimes breach these rules to gain an unfair advantage.

-Participants may cheat in order to unfairly increase their chance of winning, or in order to achieve other advantages such as financial gains.
-The widespread existence of gambling on the results of sports events creates a motivation for match fixing, where a participant or participants deliberately work to ensure a given outcome rather than simply playing to win.
+Participants may cheat to increase their chances of winning, secure financial gain or other benefit.
+The prevalence of gambling on sporting outcomes creates incentives for match fixing, in which one or more participants collude to predetermine results rather than compete honestly.